Inedo/inedo-docs/ProGet/feeds/nuget.md

 There is no need or benefit to having ProGet support the JSON-LD protocol.
 It  is extremely complex, as it is designed to solve the specific needs of NuGet.org: a massive, publicly-available static package index.
 Because ProGet has connectors, authentication, package filtering, etc., it's not feasible or useful to generate a static index.

-However, it is on our 2019 roadmap to implement this API, possibly as a new feed type or as an alternate API endpoint for an existing feed.
+We have considered implemening the JSON-LD protocol, possibly as a new feed type or as an alternate API endpoint for an existing feed.
+But there isn't much demand or benefit to this that we can see.

 ## Legacy (Quirks) NuGet Feeds {#legacy data-title="Legacy (Quirks) NuGet Feeds"}